Q. How often should I see a dentist?

 One of our staff members will compile your medical and dental history during your first visit.
-We will then examine your teeth and gums, screen you for oral cancer, make X-rays of your teeth as needed and complete a TMJ (temporomandibular or jaw joint) exam.
-After we review your dental profile, we will discuss a diagnosis with you.
-If treatment such as a root canal (endodontics), braces (orthodontics) or oral surgery is needed, we will plan to treat you in our office or refer you to a specialist.
+We will then examine your teeth and gums, screen you for oral cancer, take X-rays of your teeth as needed and complete a TMJ (temporomandibular or jaw joint) exam.
+After we review your dental profile, we will discuss any dental needs and diagnosis you may have.
+If treatment such as a fillings, root canals (endodontics), or oral surgery is needed, we will plan to treat you in our office or refer you to a specialist.
 We will discuss your options for treatment and fee payment and help you determine the best plan to fit your needs.

 During regular follow-up visits, we will examine your teeth and gums, screen you for oral cancer, clean your teeth and make plans for treatment, as needed.
 We will discuss any pain or problems you may be experiencing and answer any questions you may have.

 Q. What does “painless dentistry” mean?